gildas/bitbucket-cli/README.md

 # Bitbucket Command Line Interface

-**Important Note**

-Because of [Important changes coming to Bitbucket Cloud’s free plan](https://www.atlassian.com/blog/bitbucket/important-changes-coming-to-bitbucket-clouds-free-plan), I cannot keep bitbucket-cli on bitbucket.org anymore, which is quite ironic....

-I am moving the repository to [here](https://github.com/gildas/bitbucket-cli) where I can upload the binaries for your consumption.

-And at some point in the near future, I will shutdown the [bitbucket repository](https://bitbucket.org/gildas_cherruel/bb).

 [bb](https://github.com/gildas/bitbucket-cli) is the missing command line interface for Bitbucket.

 The [Bitbucket Command Line Interface](https://github.com/gildas/bitbucket-cli) brings the power of the Bitbucket platform to your command line.
 Creating and merging Pull Requests, cloning repositories, and more are now just a few keystrokes away.